Chief Illiniwek: History

 A total of 36 different students officially performed the role of the Chief.
 All but one have been men: one woman, Idelle (Stith) Brooks, served in 1943 due to the shortage of male students during World War II; she was called "Princess Illiniwek."
 No student portraying Chief Illiniwek was of American Indian heritage during the 82 year span, although Brooks, a journalism major who had grown up on the Osage Reservation in Fairfax, Oklahoma, was described as an "honorary princess of the Osage Indian tribe".
 Brooks weighed 90 pounds and her Chief regalia weighed 50.

+The Chief appeared at the university's homecoming parade and pep rally until 1991.

-The actual descendants of the Illiniwek opposed the Chief (see Controversy, below).
-Whereas, when in May 1995, a WICD reporter interviewed members of the Peoria Tribe of Indians of Oklahoma, Chief Don Giles said, "We do not have a problem with the mascot.", by 2000, the tribal council, under a new chief, passed a resolution opposing the use of the Chief by the university.
-On January 17, 2007, the Executive Committee of the Oglala Sioux Tribal Council, issued a resolution asking that the University of Illinois return the regalia to the family of Frank Fools Crow and cease the use of the Chief Illiniwek mascot.
-The resolution was delivered to the university's Board of Trustees, UI President B. Joseph White, and Chancellor Richard Herman.
+With the passage of time, the actual descendants of the Illinois Confederation opposed the Chief (see Controversy, below).
+In May 1995, a WICD reporter interviewed members of the Peoria Tribe and their Chief, Don Giles said, "we do not have a problem with the mascot."
+However, in 2000, the tribal council passed a resolution opposing the university's use of the Chief.
+On January 17, 2007, the executive committee of the Oglala Sioux Tribal Council, issued a resolution asking that the University of Illinois return the regalia to the family of Frank Fools Crow and cease the use of the Chief Illiniwek mascot.
+The resolution was delivered to the university's board of trustees, UI President B. Joseph White, and Chancellor Richard Herman.
 The campus' Native American House was authorized by the Oglala Sioux to distribute the resolution to the public.

-The Chief appeared at the University's homecoming parade and pep rally until 1991.